Sunday 15th December 2024 ~ Rev Dan Yeazel

 Passcode: 712158

-A very warm welcome to all who worship with us, and especially to Rev Sheena Dickson for leading today’s service.
+A very warm welcome to all who worship with us today.
 Please join us for morning tea following the service.

 Donations: if you would like to support the ministry at St Martins our bank account is: 03-1598-0011867-00.
 Please include your name as a reference.